eliflores/mignonnesaurus-blog/README.md

 # My First Blog - Django Girls Tutorial

-This is the result of me following the Django Girls Tutorial [here](https://tutorial.djangogirls.org/en/).
+This is the result of me following the Django Girls Tutorial [here](https://tutorial.djangogirls.org/en/) and also:

-## Table of Contents
+* Adding Tests
+* Adding a setup to run the blog in a staging and production environment in Heroku
+    * To show an example of a delivery pipeline.
+* Adding SonarQube analysis and fixing issues found by the scanner.

 ### How to run the project locally?
 1. Active the virtual env: